Harjas6/untitledPlatformer/README.md

 # untitledPlatformer

-Platformer made to experiment with making a sidescrolling game in pyGame.
-Has hit detection, moving camera, ability to reset game state and multiple lives.
+Platformer made to experiment with making a side-scrolling game in pyGame.
+Has hit detection, moving camera,animations, ability to reset game state and multiple lives.
 All of the Sprites were made by myself.
 Levels were made in Tiled.

 ## How to play